Princeton University Athletics

 December 06, 2025 | Women's Track and Field

-PHILADELPHIA, PA. – With Maisha Atkinson setting a new program record in the 300m dash, the Princeton women's track and field team opened the indoor season with the Penn Opener on Saturday.
+PHILADELPHIA, PA. – With Maisha Atkinson setting a new program record in the 300m dash and Alysa Carrigan tying the program high jump record, the Princeton women's track and field team opened the indoor season with the Penn Opener on Saturday.

 Atkinson, running the 300m in just 38.94, set a new personal record and claimed second place at the meet.
 Her time bested the previous Princeton record of 39.04, set by Jazmyn Singh last year.